-When a Vendor is audited by Power NI, the audit will be carried out by a member of the Energy Services team (or its nominated subcontractors) and will take place in the Vendor's office.
+When a Vendor is audited by Power NI, the audit will be carried out by a member of the Energy Services team and will take place in the Vendor's office.
 Vendors should be able to demonstrate that they are compliant with the guidelines and requirements set out by Power NI including proof that the Vendor meets the legal requirements and standards required to carry out energy efficiency measures.